AyberkA0/AyberkA0/README.md

 ### `$ whoami`

-I'm a systems-minded developer building **real-time trading infrastructure, AI-driven automation platforms, and data-intensive fintech tools**.
+I'm a systems-minded engineer building **real-time trading infrastructure, AI-driven automation platforms, and data-intensive fintech tools**.
 My work sits at the intersection of **quantitative finance, distributed systems, and machine learning** — where milliseconds matter and failure isn't an option.

 I don't just write code.
 I design **hardened, scalable architectures** — multi-server VPC topologies, zero-trust networking, isolated execution engines — because in fintech, your infrastructure *is* your product.